rpechayr/old-www/_drafts/2015-06-24-multi-service-authentication.md

 ##Problems when having multiple sessions

-If you want to provide a consistent user experience such as people sign in and out once for every applications, this can be tricky.
+If you want to provide a consistent user experience such as people sign in and out once for every application, this can be tricky.

+The main problems you can have are :

+- User info synchronization : copying information about the user on multiple databases will make them out of sync, especially if you allow local profile modifications (like when you sign in using facebook and the change your avatar on the application)
+- Single sign **out** : signing out from an application does not sign you aout from other applications.
+It can be even worse.
+If you application redirects any user to the

 Signing in once is not an issue because the session on every application will be lazily created, which means you will be authenticated on a given service only if you visit it.
 The problem is when you want to sign out once for all platform.
 Here is how google performs it :